Kilgore College

 Grant in 2021

-ARIX Technologies, Inc. is a robotics and data analytics company that specializes in the design and development of crawling robots for pipeline inspection, specifically within the oil and gas sector.
-Founded in 2017 and headquartered in Jackson, Louisiana, with an engineering office in Houston, Texas, the company focuses on enhancing the monitoring, testing, and analysis of pipeline assets in petrochemical facilities.
-By integrating advanced robotics with sophisticated data analytics, ARIX Technologies aims to transform the detection and management of corrosion, thereby improving safety and sustainability in manufacturing environments.
-Their technology not only helps companies reduce operational costs but also enhances overall data quality, potentially leading to significant savings in manufacturing expenses.
+ARIX Technologies, Inc. is a robotics and data analytics company specializing in the design and development of crawling robots for pipeline inspection, primarily serving the oil and gas and petrochemical industries.
+Founded in 2017 and headquartered in Jackson, Louisiana, with an engineering office in Houston, Texas, the company focuses on integrating advanced robotics with data analytics to transform corrosion detection and analysis in manufacturing facilities.
+By providing innovative inspection services, ARIX Technologies aims to enhance safety, improve sustainability, and help manufacturing companies significantly reduce operational costs.

 Forward Edge AI